 In the case of changing the space allocation of your categories, there are two main limitations.
 They are Time and Money.

 The amount of time it takes to adjust your floor plan impacts your overall productivity.
-In fact, you could quite quickly find yourself needing to close down a section of your store during implementation.
+You could quite quickly find yourself needing to close down a section of your store during implementation.

-The cost implications of changing category space can be quite significant.
+The cost implications of changing category space can be significant.
 Let’s say, for example, that you sell photographic equipment.
-If you need to update the space allocated to it, you might find yourself having to pack away the whole department during trading hours, which means a loss in potential sales.
+If you need to update the space allocated to it, you might find yourself having to pack away the whole department during trading hours, which means lost sales.

 While recommended that you change the space allocation of your categories regularly, as far as moving your product groupings around in-store, less is more.